 2. American expats have reached the age of 62 years old.
 This is the first year that US citizens and green card holders can claim social security benefits.
 However, it is more beneficial for Americans living abroad to wait until the age of 70.
 In this scenario the amount of social security benefits will be higher.

 3. US citizens and green card holders must live in a foreign country other than Cuba and North Korea.
 If they move to another country, they can receive social security payments.

-Can a foreign spouse of American expats receive social security spouse benefits?
+Can a foreign spouse of American expats receive social security spousal benefits?

-As a general rule, a foreign spouse cannot obtain social security spouse benefits if the both rules are met:
+As a general rule, a foreign spouse cannot obtain social security spousal benefits if the both rules are met:

 1. Foreign spouse is not a US citizen or green card holder.